kodebae/git-intermediate-techniques-3082618/README.md

 # Example 3: Dry run to see what would be pruned
 git prune --dry-run

+# Example 4: Prune a remote branch deleted by a team member
+git remote prune origin
 ```
 > **Scenario**: After deleting branches, you use `git prune` to clean up any remaining loose objects.